thanhluu/wp-themes-review/README.md

 ## Screenshot

 - [ ] Screenshot.png should be of the actual theme as it appears with default options, not a logo or mockup.
-- [ ] The screenshot.png should be no bigger than 880x 660px.
+- [ ] The screenshot.png should be no bigger than 880 x 660px.

 ## Security and Privacy

 - [ ] Don’t phone home without informed user consent.
-Find out more about security here.
+Find out more about [security](https://make.wordpress.org/themes/handbook/review/recommended/security-and-privacy/) here.
 - [ ] Make any collection of user data ‘opt-in’ only and have a theme option that is set to disabled by default.Validate and sanitze untrusted data before entering into the database.
-All untrusted data should be escaped before output. (see: Data Validation)
+All untrusted data should be escaped before output. (see: [Data Validation](https://codex.wordpress.org/Data_Validation))
 - [ ] No url shorteners used in the theme.
 - [ ] Use `esc_attr()` for text inputs and `esc_textarea()` for textareas.